HighResMIP2/HighResMIP2-Roberts-et-al-2024-GMD/README.md

 # HighResMIP2-Roberts-et-al-2024-GMD
-Repository to store files used in Roberts et al. (2024) describing the HighResMIP2 protocol
+Repository to store files used in Roberts et al. (2024, revised) describing the HighResMIP2 protocol

 The sst_trends directory has the code and data to plot Fig. 4 in the manuscript showing the SST trends from HadISST1, ESA-CCI and HighResMIP datasets.

 The ecs directory has the code and data to plot Fig. 5 in the manuscript, showing illustrations of the calculation of Effective Climate Sensitivity from simulations using the CMIP6 experimental design (referenced to 1850) and HighResMIP simulations (referenced to 1950).
+Each experiment has three ensemble members, with each 4xCO2 member initialised at different times from the respective control simulation.